blxlrsmb/Flockly/README.md

 This is a project developed at Facebook Singapore Hackathon in Feb 2014.

-It's now deployed at http://flockly.sg.fqj.me
+It's now deployed at nowhere.